laurci/blog.ciobanu.dev/_posts/genezio-lifehacks-intro.md

 ## Getting started

 I don't use JS.
 I can't breathe in it.
 I don't like it.
 I don't like the syntax, I don't like the tooling, I don't like anything about it.
 Sprinkle some static types on top of that dumpster fire and suddenly it becomes usable.
-All that to say, I'm only using Typescript, I don't touch JS.
+That is to day, I'm using only Typescript, I don't touch JS.

 So, you can start by following [their guide](https://docs.genez.io/genezio-documentation/getting-started/lets-get-you-started) but use the Typescript example instead of the Javascript one.
 It's the same thing, but with types.